jadentheprogrammer06/bash_ping-to-text/README.md

 ----------------------------------------------------
 RECENT UPDATES TO THE SCRIPT(s)
 ----------------------------------------------------
-*July 19: Can now pass in an argument from the command line (shell).*
+*July 19 2020: Can now pass in an argument from the command line (shell).*
+*Also planning to allow batch-pinging of multiple addresses (passing in multiple arguments to the script)*

 ----------------------------------------------------
 PATH INSTALLATION STEPS:  Make script(s) executable + Install to PATH (as terminal commands)
 ----------------------------------------------------